Amputation Injury

 To recover the compensation you deserve following a car accident that resulted in an amputation, your lawyer will need to determine who is responsible for causing the car accident.
 Based on the common causes of car accidents above, there are many parties who could share liability for your injuries.

-If your collision was caused by defective or malfunctioning motor vehicle parts, multiple parties could share liability, such as:
+If defective or malfunctioning vehicle parts caused the crash, multiple parties could share fault, such as:

 What to Expect from the Insurance Company